underground-software/rpi.pending.name/src/fabreeze_progress.md

 #### 10/4

+* Revised installation procedure for desktop environments

 * Investigated lightweight browsers to pair with Enlightenment.
 	- Midori web browser seems promising but there is a problem with libEGL which affects QT applications like Midori.
 Fixing this might be useful if it provides a usable browser.

 #### 10/11

-* Annoted libgpiod python bindings
+* Annoted libgpiod python bindings, looking into adding property attributes for the tools

-* Looked into install numpy, sense-hat
+* Looked into installing numpy and sense-hat, working on a minimal dependency list.